 Note: A listing of relevant publications that document the changes in cancer drug development over the last 30+ years is available.

+III.
 Drug Evaluation Procedures

 Preclinical toxicology and pharmacology studies are conducted at the various DTP toxicology and pharmacology contractors in accordance with the protocol developed for each agent by the toxicologist or pharmacologist in the TPB.
 It is inappropriate to set guidelines that would be encompass all drugs, therefore, the general procedures below will be tailored to account for data on each agent’s in vitro cytotoxicity, biochemistry, pharmacology and schedule dependence as well as in vivo activity in tumored animal models.